aislinliu/sproul-club-backend-take-home/README.md

 ## Submitting your work
-When you're done, publish your code as a public repository on GitHub or any other preferred Git platform and email the link to tejashah88@gmail.com.
+When you're done, publish your code as a public repository on GitHub or any other preferred Git platform and email the link to aislinliu@berkeley.edu.
 If you added any extra dependencies, be sure to add them to the requirements.txt with `pip freeze > requirements.txt`.